ArtifexSoftware/aptest/README.rst

   These commands can be manually run in parallel using individual terminals.

-  On success this will populate the release directory with all wheels and sdists
+  On success this will populate the release wheelhouse with all wheels and sdists

   Also see: